Kiariemuiruri/Kiariemuiruri/README.md

 ![me](https://github.com/Kiariemuiruri/Kiariemuiruri/blob/main/20230314_164641_0000.png)

-## Hi there :wave:m I'm Kiarie Muiruri
+## Hi there :wave: I'm Kiarie Muiruri

 ### A Data Dective with a penchant for crunching and believes in Data for Good.